poppy-project/poppy-docs/en/from-simulation-to-real-robot/using-jupyter.md

 ### Specific APIs

 Some part of the API are platform specific.
-For instance, when using V-REP you have access to *tracking* features that let you retrieve any object 3D position.
+For instance, when using CoppeliaSim you have access to *tracking* features that let you retrieve any object 3D position.
 Of course, such method do not have a real world equivalent and thus are not available when working with a real robot.

 A good practice if you want to write code compatible for both cases is to use the *simulated* property.
 It is automatically set to the correct value depending on how your instantiate your robot.
 For instance,